Paps90/Paps90.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Naples Parthenope, Department of Science and Technology
+  - name: University of Naples Parthenope
     url: https://www.uniparthenope.it/

 # Short bio (displayed in user profile at end of posts)